 Can I ask the tenant about their supposed disability?

 No, you cannot directly ask the tenant why they need a service or support animal.
-They will be required to provide their verification letter as their reason.
+You can request a verification letter if it’s an emotional support animal.
 Should you feel the letter is not legitimate, you can seek further verification with a reasonable accommodation form.

 Does the animal need to be formally trained?

 No, they do not.
 While most service animals are formally trained, a landlord or property manager need not confirm this.
-They do, however, need to be registered/certified as a service animal.
 Emotional support animals do not require training.

 My tenant has a restricted breed as a service animal.
 Can I deny them?